Mobsya/aseba/readme.md

 ## Command-line options

 The following command-line options are supported:
+- `--log L`: specifies the log level (trace, debug, info, warn, error, or critical).
+All messages associated with this importance and above are displayed.
+The default is `--log trace`, i.e. display all log messages.
+A more sensible value is `--log info`, which displays important information such as the TCP port number or connections of robots or client applications but not every minor update.
 - `--tcpport N`: specifies the TCP port the TDM will accept plain TCP connections on, typically from Thymio Suite, VPL, Studio, or the Python package `tdmclient`. `N` should be an integer number between 1024 and 65535 corresponding to an unused TCP port.
 The default is to use an ephemeral port, i.e. to let the system find an unused port.
 - `--wsport N`: specifies the TCP port the TDM will accept WebSocket connections on, typically from VPL 3, Blockly, or Scratch. `N` should be an integer number between 1024 and 65535 corresponding to an unused TCP port.
 The default is 8597.